 Netflix surpassed Sky in the UK in terms of subscribers for the first time in 2019.
 The victory makes Netflix the most widely subscribed to media platform in the UK.

-Sky has been the king of the PayTV market in the U.K for over three decades.
-Sky’s pay satellite subscriptions have hovered around 9 to 10 million since 2012 when Netflix first launched in the U.K.
+Sky has been the king of the PayTV market in the UK for over three decades.
+Sky’s pay satellite subscriptions had hovered around 9 to 10 million since 2012 when Netflix first launched in the UK.

 However, the rate of fleeing subscribers has started to accelerate over the last few years.
 Sky lost around 60,000 pay satellite subscribers in 2018.

-The number of UK subscriptions to streaming services has surpassed those to traditional pay television, marking a major shift in the UK’s viewing habits.
+The number of UK subscriptions to streaming services has surpassed those of traditional pay television, marking a major shift in the UK’s viewing habits.

-According to a recent survey of U.K households, over 70% of respondents accessed Netflix sometime during 2018.
-Netflix was followed by the BBC iPlayer with 61%, Prime Video with 44%.
-In the 7th and 8th position were Sky’s online offerings; Now TV, which was accessed by 15% of those responding, and Sky Go by 13% of respondents.
+According to a recent survey of UK households, over 70% of respondents accessed Netflix sometime during 2018.
+The BBC iPlayer followed Netflix with 61%, Prime Video with 44%.
+In the 7th and 8th positions were Sky’s online offerings; Now TV, which was accessed by 15% of those responding, and Sky Go by 13% of respondents.

 Following a period of sustained growth, total revenue for UK’s PayTV providers decreased 3% in 2018, another first, and more evidence of the changing media landscape.

-Although, Sky’s Now TV launched in 2012, the same time as Netflix, the service has only managed to capture 1.5 million subscribers compared to Netflix’s 10 million.
+Although Sky’s Now TV launched in 2012, at the same time as Netflix, the service has only managed to capture 1.5 million subscribers compared to Netflix’s 10 million.

-Netflix wins at home and abroad by outspending the competition at a rate that is unsustainable.
+Netflix wins at home and abroad by outspending the competition at an unsustainable rate if investors start caring about profits.